 EDU 3021 Educational Technology A required course that introduces technology applications for use in the classroom with a particular focus on student inquiry and research into their chosen content area.
 This course provides skills to candidates for using a variety of technological resources in educational settings.
-At the end of the course, students should possess basic knowledge of technology used in conjunction with their chosen licensure area to include e-mail, Smartboards,

-Internet resources, digital camera/video camcorder, software, blogs, podcasts, and other research supported innovations in the curricular fields.
-In addition, students will be introduced to and/or will develop their Livetext portfolio accounts.
+At the end of the course, students should possess basic knowledge of technology used in conjunction with their chosen licensure area to include e-mail, Smartboards, Internet resources, digital camera/video camcorder, software, blogs, podcasts, and other research supported innovations in the curricular fields.
+In addition, students will be introduced to and/or will develop their e-portfolio accounts.

 EDU 3053 Principles of Learning and Teaching Students will gain a knowledge of various theories of learning, be familiar with human development and adapt instruction to learner characteristics emphasizing variability in pluralistic classrooms.
 Curriculum designs that facilitate instruction for all learners will be emphasized.
 Students will prepare lesson plans that reflect an understanding of diversity among students.
 Students will have microteaching opportunities.
-Prerequisites: Admission to the Pat Walker Teacher Education Program
+Prerequisites: EDU 1003 Theories of Human Learning

 EDU 3222 Integrating the Three Dimensions of Science Pre-service teachers will understand how the vision and guiding principles behind the National Research Council's, Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas can be implemented to help K-6 students develop a more coherent and usable understanding of science.
 Pre-service teachers will plan instruction designed to support the integration of the scientific and engineering practices and the disciplinary core ideas of science and engineering (life science, physical science, earth and space science, and engineering technology, and applications of science) to enable K-6 student to not just understand science content, but to also develop an appreciation of the wide range of approaches used to investigate, model, and explain the world.
 Pre-service teachers will plan instruction to support the purposeful and repeated integration of the crosscutting concepts within and across grade levels to enable K-6 students to understand how various science disciplines overlap and interact.
-(This block of courses must be taken concurrently: EDU 3222, Integrating the Three Dimensions of Science, EDU, 3232, Diagnosis and Assessment of Elementary Students, EDU 3342 Integrated Curriculum I - Methods for Teaching K-Grade 2, EDU 3401, Practicum 1, EDU 3021, Educational Technioogy, EDU 4013, Foundations of Reading, SPE 3013, Planning, Instruction, and Assessment for Students with Disabilities.)
+(This block of courses must be taken concurrently: EDU, 3232, Diagnosis and Assessment of Elementary Students, EDU 3342 Integrated Curriculum I - Methods for Teaching K-Grade 2, EDU 3401, Practicum 1, EDU 3021, Educational Technology; EDU 4013, Foundations of Reading, SPE 3013, Planning, Instruction, and Assessment for Students with Disabilities.)

 EDU 3232 Diagnosis and Assessment of Elementary Students This course involves a study of the development and fundamental observation, assessment, and evaluation concepts and tools: qualitative and quantitative methods of measuring and reporting student progress and learning.
 It provides pre-service teachers with a background in the collection, analysis, and interpretation of data to guide data-driven decisions of practice in both instruction and assessments.
-(This block of courses must be taken concurrently: EDU 3222, Integrating the Three Dimensions of Science, EDU, 3232, Diagnosis and Assessment of Elementary Students, EDU 3342 Integrated Curriculum I - Methods for Teaching K-Grade 2, EDU 3401, Practicum 1, EDU 3021, Educational Technology , EDU 4013, Foundations of Reading, SPE 3013, Planning, Instruction, and Assessment for Students with Disabilities.)
+(This block of courses must be taken concurrently: EDU 3222, Integrating the Three Dimensions of Science, EDU 3342

+Integrated Curriculum I - Methods for Teaching K-Grade 2, EDU 3401, Practicum 1, EDU 3021, Educational Technology, EDU 4013, Foundations of Reading, SPE 3013, Planning, Instruction, and Assessment for Students with Disabilities.)

 EDU 3333 Behavior Management in the Classroom This course will introduce the student to the fundamentals of selecting, planning, implementing, and evaluating classroom management procedures.
 Students will be exposed to a sampling of models and strategies.
-Students will examine discipline models effective for special as well as regular classrooms for P-4 and 4-12 grades.
+Students will examine discipline models effective for special as well as regular classrooms for K-6 and 7-12.